gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### updateBuildConfig
-Update build config for next build
+Update the configuration for next mobile build